tejpalvirk/quantitativeresearch/README.md

 - **getModelPerformance**: Assess performance metrics for statistical models
 - **getResearchQuestionResults**: Organize analyses and results by research questions
 - **getVariableDistribution**: Examine the distribution and properties of individual variables
+- **getStatusOverview**: View all entities with a specific status (active, completed, pending, abandoned)
+- **getPriorityItems**: Identify high-priority research tasks and activities
+- **getResearchSequence**: Visualize the sequence of research processes based on precedes relations

 ## Example Prompts